 ×

-Top Japan firms set to offer big pay hikes, focus on Iran conflict ahead
+Top Japan firms offer big pay hikes, focus on Iran conflict ahead

 By Thomson Reuters Mar 17, 2026 | 6:08 PM

-TOKYO, March 18 (Reuters) – Many major companies are set to offer big pay hikes as they wrap up their annual wage talks with unions on Wednesday, reflecting strong pay momentum for a fourth consecutive year, although uncertainty from the Middle East conflict clouds the outlook.
+TOKYO, March 18 (Reuters) – Major Japanese companies, including Toyota, offered big pay hikes in annual wage talks on Wednesday, reflecting strong pay momentum for a fourth consecutive year, although uncertainty from the Middle East conflict clouds the outlook.

 The ongoing wage talks have been largely insulated from the impact of higher U.S. tariffs, as companies are eager to reward workers with generous pay increases to retain them amid persistent labour shortages.